5 Safe Balance Exercises for Seniors Who Use a Walker

 Repeat 10 times.

-Even if your older adult can’t do the exercises perfectly or can only do 10 repetitions, keep encouraging them to do their best and exercise regularly.
+Even if your loved one can’t do the exercises perfectly or can only manage 10 repetitions, continue to encourage them to do their best and exercise regularly.

 As your older adult gains strength and balance over time, they’ll be able to do more and more.